raymond1/document-compiling-cms/README.md

 3)Copy the file generate_website.php into the base of the folder where you are going to put the files used to create your website.

-# Creating a script file/Script file syntax
+# Creating a script file, script file syntax

 The file script.txt needs to be created and placed in the working directory.
 If it is not there, you need to add it.
 It contains the set of instructions that will be performed by the cms.